Where four classrooms transformed into modern, progressive and instructionally driven learning environments

 The Workspace Interiors–Baldwin School District collaboration created four pedagogically responsive, progressive classroom learning environments.
 These Gressco mobile storage units were just one of many teacher-driven solutions.

 For Baldwin public school teachers in Long Island, New York, traditional classrooms were not conducive to the needs of modern instructional practices.
 Baldwin’s educational team had a vision to create progressive learning environments that were pedagogically responsive.
-The Baldwin School District worked with Workspace Interiors by Office Depot® to create a solution that was both progressive and instructionally responsive.
+The Baldwin School District worked with the ODP Business Solutions™ Workspace Interiors team to create a solution that was both progressive and instructionally responsive.

 With 25 years of experience partnering with school districts, Workspace Interiors has developed a vast and holistic solution portfolio.
 Better yet, we understand how to interface this portfolio to benefit teaching and learning in our partner districts.
 To accomplish Baldwin’s goal, we explored pedagogy in detail and interpreted it through design for four classroom priority spaces.

 Through creation of these spaces, Baldwin refined a unique process for crafting environments as instructional tools — an added value from working with Workspace Interiors.